ffxue/cmavns/README.md

 # How does it work

 As its name, CMA-ES runs first, VNS then takes the baton from CMA-ES in the relay race.
+The semi-adapted covariance matrix model of CMA-ES can recommend promising candidates in VNS phase.

 For more details, please refer to the papers.